The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Further comments and open problems

 We will now indicate further implications and interpretations as well as open problems suggested by our results.

-\textbf{Random conformal geometry and mating-of-trees} We begin by discussing connections between the results in this paper and ideas in random conformal geometry, see in particular \cite{IG4, MoT}, which served as inspiration for the formulation of our main result, Theorem~\ref{thm:main0}.
-We will also speculate on how to formulate stochastic versions of some of our results but we do not make rigorous statements here.
+\textbf{Random conformal geometry and mating-of-trees.} We begin by discussing connections to ideas in random conformal geometry, see in particular \cite{IG4, MoT}, which served as inspiration for the formulation of our main result, Theorem~\ref{thm:main0}.
+We will also speculate on how to formulate stochastic versions of some of the results obtained in this paper but we do not make rigorous statements here.

 Let $(B_t)_{t\in \m R}$ be the rotation-invariant two-sided Brownian motion on $S^1$ and suppose $\k \ge 0$.
 Whole-plane SLE$_\k$ is the random (whole-plane) Loewner chain generated by the measure $\rho(\dd \t \dd t) = \d_{B_{\k t}} (\t) \dd t \in \mc N$, where $\d_{B_{\k t}}$ is the Dirac mass at $B_{\k t}$ and $\dd t$ is Lebesgue measure on $\m R$.
 When $\k \ge 8$, the hull is generated by a space-filling curve growing in $\m C$ from $\infty$ towards $0$, see \cite{Rohde_Schramm}.
-The Loewner-Kufarev energy is infinite in this case, since a Dirac mass is not an absolutely continuous measure.
-However, an easy generalization of the main result of \cite{APW} shows that the Loewner-Kufarev energy is the large deviation rate function of whole-plane SLE$_\infty$.
+The Loewner--Kufarev energy is infinite in the case of SLE, since a Dirac mass is not an absolutely continuous measure.
+However, an easy generalization of the main result of \cite{APW} shows that the Loewner--Kufarev energy is the large deviation rate function of whole-plane SLE$_{\infty}$.
 Roughly speaking, as $\k \to \infty$,

 where $(D_t)_{t \in \m R}$ is the family of domains of any deterministic whole-plane Loewner chain with driving measure $\rho$.
-See \cite{APW} for a precise statement in the unit disk setup.
-On the other hand, the Loewner energy $ I^L$ is expressed in terms of Dirichlet energies \eqref{eq:loop_LE_def} and is believed to be the large deviation rate function of the $\SLE_{0+}$ loop: as $ \kappa \to 0\!+\!$,
+See \cite[Thm.\,1.2]{APW} for a precise statement in the unit disk setup.
+On the other hand, the Loewner energy $I^L$ of a Jordan curve can be expressed in terms of Dirichlet energies, see \eqref{eq:loop_LE_def}, and it is believed to be the large deviation rate function of the $\SLE_{0+}$ loop: as $ \kappa \to 0\!+\!$,

 where $\g$ is a given deterministic Jordan curve.
 See \cite{W1,peltola_wang} for precise statements in chordal settings.
-Furthermore, it is well-known that the Dirichlet energy is the large deviation rate function for the Gaussian free field, see \cite[3.4.12]{Deuschel-strook}.
+Furthermore, it is well-known that the Dirichlet energy is the large deviation rate function for the Gaussian free field, see \cite[Thm.\,3.4.12]{Deuschel-strook}.